Menu

 Each class has a ‘class reader’ which teachers have carefully chosen from the school’s ‘reading spine’.
 Time for reading the class reader is a daily non-negotiable.

-Every classroom has a ‘class library’ which has a range of fiction, non-fiction, newspapers, and comics in it, that the children have mostly chosen.
+Every classroom has a ‘class library’ which has a range of fiction, non-fiction, newspapers, and comics in it, that include the children's interests, and choice.

 Our school library is ever growing and we work collaboratively with the Norfolk Children’s Book Centre and an independent local book shop, Bookbugs and Dragon Tales, to ensure that the books we own are inspiring, cater for our children’s interests, widen our children’s interests and are books where children can see themselves as characters.
 Our school library includes all the books from ‘No Outsiders’ which encourages children to explore identities, focus on diversity and embrace difference.